tgvashworth/action-graph/README.md

  SendAMessage
 ```

+If you run the `SendAMessage` action, action-graph will automatically run `OpenTheWebsite` and `Login` first.

 If you then wanted to test "delete a message" it would also depend on "login" and "open the website".
 You'd create a new action, `DeleteAMessage`, and have it depend on `Login`.
 Your graph now looks like...

 ```